-Over the course of the year, there was no revision to the General Fund budget.
-If needed, an amendment would provide for a transfer within appropriations as a precaution to avoid over expending a line item.
+Over the course of the year, the Board revised the General Fund budget once.
+The budget amendment was a transfer within appropriations as a precaution to avoid over expending a line item.

-The budget was prepared expecting a slight increase in the district tax base.
-The district tax base was decreased, but the tax rate increased which produced a revenue increase of approximately \$9,000.
+The budget relied on the expectation of an increase in district taxes.
+For 2016, the district tax revenue increased approximately \$25,000 due to increase in tax base and tax rate.
+For 2015, the district tax base was decreased, but the tax rate increased which produced a revenue increase of approximately \$9,000.